 - 8% of young kids have shared personal contact number

 Don’t check credit reports

 Teens those have access to their parent’s credit cards stuff like that they rarely check the reports.
-So, in return due to privacy breaching or because of identity theft thieves get started to use the teen’s credit cards credentials don’t even get caught.
-Moreover, when young teens are using bank slates they actually allow identity thieves got very easy access to first-time credit cards offers or loans.
+So, in return due to privacy breaching or because of identity theft thieves get started to use the teen’s credit card credentials don’t even get caught.
+Moreover, when young teens are using bank slates they actually allow identity thieves got very easy access to first-time credit card offers or loans.

 Unused social security number

 Teens also have got unused social security numbers and these are quite fascinating among the online security thieves because they can easily pair them with any name and birth date.
 So, identity thieves can sell the social security number to someone for illegal motives such as for criminal activities online.